 - Banking at the earliest possible stage “stops the clock” on further ageing of the cells.

-- As patients with banked follicles have already undergone the surgery step they will be first in line for cell expansion when treatments are authorised.
+- As patients with banked follicles have already undergone the surgery step they will be first in line for cell expansion when treatments are authorized.

 - The follicles remain the property of the patient so could be used in other treatments if the patient prefers.

-The next stage is to work with our clinical partners to develop a system to rebuild miniaturising follicles.
-Follicular neogenesis is also an interest of ours and we are carrying out some work on this but our first goal will be to rescue a patient’s natural hairs.
-As all patients are unique, we envision that this could also be used in the future in combination with hair transplants to increase the area that could be treated.
+The next stage is to work with our clinical partners to develop a system to rebuild miniaturizing follicles.
+Follicular neogenesis is also an interest of ours.
+We are carrying out some work on this, but our first goal will be to rescue a patient’s natural hairs.
+As all patients are unique, we envision that this could also be used in the future in combination with hair transplants.

 I have attached a press release that provides more information and please don’t hesitate to contact me if you have questions.